');

 About Suffolk, VA

-Suffolk is a mid-sized city in Virginia with a population of 96,638 residents.
-The median household income is $90,089 per year, which is above the national average.
-The median age in Suffolk is 38.7 years.
+Suffolk is a mid-sized city located in Virginia with a population of 96,638 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $90,089 per year, which is 20% above the national median of $75,149.
+The median age of 38.7 years is close to the US median age of 38.9 years.

 How Suffolk Ranks in Virginia